Betoken/Whitepaper/BetokenWhitepaper.md

 Contact: hello@betoken.fund

+V0.2, updated on May 24, 2018.

 ## Introduction

 Betoken is a decentralized hedge fund built on the Ethereum blockchain that invests in ERC20 tokens.
-It automatically redistributes control over investment decisions to managers who make the most profitable investments.
+It automatically redistributes control over investment decisions to managers who make the most profitable investment proposals.
 This collected wisdom is compiled into good investment decisions, using a unique decision making system we call "Incentivized Meritocracy".

 The core ideas behind Betoken's Incentivized Meritocracy are: